8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220315/content.md

 For the first few months of 2021 it was a steady upward trend.
 Meanwhile, 2022 is basically a plateau.
 Given I do believe the market will go up eventually and we’ll before I’ll need to exchange anything for cash, this is a pretty good opportunity and I’m planning to take advantage while I can.

 Looking at the portfolio for the last 90 days I’m tracking closer to the total stock market.
 Looking over the last year though and I definitely under performed; something we chalked up to holding all that cash for the IRS.

+The risk parity experiments seem to be holding true during a downturn; the Mark 1 is down roughly half of the Mark 0.

 ## FI experiments